turboderp/exllama/README.md

 context.)
 Added error handling to C++/CUDA parts.
 Cleaned up and simplified the CUDA code a lot, preparing for fused layers.

+**2023-05-18**: Added basic layer streaming.
+Experimental for now.
+Modern GPUs should be designed for concurrent data transfer and execution, and there should be enough bandwidth to stream in every *n*th layer while the preceding *n*-1 layers are processing.
+It's still too slow to be useful for generation, though.
+Also doesn't work with multiple GPUs.